 Bipolar Marriage Statistics

-A Bipolar disorder is a disorder involving one’s mental state.
+Bipolar disorder is a disorder involving one’s mental state.
 It causes unusual shifts in mood, energy, activity levels, concentration, and the ability to perform activities of daily living.
-Also, Bipolar disorder affects the immediate family members of a bipolar person, most especially the spouse.
-Thus, having a healthy relationship with a bipolar family member seems to be elusive.
+Also, bipolar disorder affects the immediate family members of a bipolar person, most especially the spouse.
+Thus, having a healthy relationship with a bipolar family member seems elusive.
+To learn more about its impact on relationships, let’s talk about some bipolar marriage statistics.

 The relationship might be challenging, but there is help along the way.
 You can take steps to support your partner and help them manage their symptoms.